 Drone Acrobatics And Racing

 Many people enjoy drones just for the pure pleasure of acrobatics and racing.
 Flying at steep angles and especially flipping a drone without crashing is difficult without six axis gyro stabilization.

 Drone racing is a growing sport and this relies on very fast flight control systems as the courses are full of obstacles.
 These racing drones are fast and the live video back to the pilot must be transmitted with exceptionally low latency.
 You can read further in this article on FPV live video.

 3D Mapping And Photogrammetry

-The changing weather and conditions with gusts of wind up to 50 km per hour made this project particularly difficult.
+The changing weather and conditions, with gusts of wind up to 30 mph (50 km/h) made this project particularly difficult.
 This project would not have been possible flying a drone manually.
-With gusts of wind, the drone would easily drift of course by a few meters in a split second before the pilot could react.
+With gusts of wind, the drone would easily drift off course by a few meters in a split second before the pilot could react.

-The drone’s flight control system with 6 axis gyro stability being an essential component along with GPS, waypoint navigation made this project possible.
-Many other projects and sectors are benefiting from this technology first invented way back hundreds of years ago.
+The drone’s flight control system with it’s 6 axis gyro stability along with GPS, waypoint navigation, made this project possible.
+Other projects and sectors are benefiting from this technology first invented hundreds of years ago.